textioHQ/js-style-guide/README.md

     ```

   <a name="comments--actionitems"></a><a name="17.3"></a>
-  - [18.4](#comments--actionitems) Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you’re pointing out a problem that needs to be revisited, or if you’re suggesting a solution to the problem that needs to be implemented.
-These are different than regular comments because they are actionable.
+  - [18.2](#comments--actionitems) Prefixing code while you developing can be helpful if you’re pointing out a problem that needs to be revisited.
 The actions are `FIXME: -- need to figure this out` or `TODO: -- need to implement`.
-  TODO: modify - helpful for developing but cannot submit PR, instead of TODOing in the code make a Jira ticket
+You cannot submit a PR with `TODO`, if something needs further actions taken make a new **Jira ticket**.

   <a name="comments--fixme"></a><a name="17.4"></a>
-  - [18.5](#comments--fixme) Use `// FIXME:` to annotate problems.
+  - [18.3](#comments--fixme) Use `// FIXME:` to annotate problems.

     ```javascript
     class Calculator extends Abacus {